This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 If your store has an annual turnover of 10 million yen,

-Risk management alone can prevent losses of 1.3 to 1.8 million yen per year .
+Risk management alonecan help you avoid anxiety worth 1.3 to 1.8 million yen per year .

-This is an amount that goes directly into your net income.
+This is the amount that is directly added to net income.

 Cases where annual sales have reached 300 million yen are achievable